alexryakhin/Flippin/Flippin/Documentation/PurchaseSystem.md

 - Automatic listening for transaction updates prevents loss of purchases
 - Support for purchase restoration
 - Handling of all possible purchase states
+- Cached state for faster access while maintaining security

+## Performance Optimizations

+### Cached State Loading
+- Purchase state is cached in UserDefaults for instant access
+- Cached state is loaded immediately on app launch
+- StoreKit verification happens in background
+- Premium access status is updated automatically

+### Transaction Management
+- Transactions are finished automatically in the updates listener
+- No double-finishing of transactions
+- Proper error handling for verification failures
+- Background processing of transaction updates

 ## Support